EWI-Plus

 The Results

-The ability to configure the instrument without using a computer is great – I’d used the method before, so it wasn’t revolutionary.
+The ability to configure the instrument without using a computer is great – I’d used the method before, so it wasn’t revolutionary, just more convenient.
 The BLE-MIDI works beautifully – I’m using a Widi-Bud Pro to receive the MIDI, and it is really fast.
 The battery capacity was a surprise – I’ve had it running for over 6 hours, and there was still plenty left.
 I haven’t attempted to do any power-saving programming!
-I chose the 1100mAh unit because it fitted easily in the space.
+I chose the 1100mAh battery because it fitted easily in the space.
 I’ll do some tests to see what the real-life usage is like.
 Watch this space.

 Another surprise was that the instrument is 100g lighter than it was originally.